matej-kotrba/musio/README.md

 [] - now new lobby is created when hitting the rest endpoint, just check if the lobby exist there and create it only on join
-[] - currently points are being summed on client, maybe send from server the total points and not only the gained ones
+[] - currently points are being summed on client, maybe send from server the total points and not only the gained ones [] - remove all the ws calls from regular code and move it to some actions layer for ws communication

 [] - fix timer bug when out of focus in browser -> Can't do much about it